odavhad/shrty-api/README.md

 # shrty
-A url shortener and manager app for personal usage built with FastAPI framework.
+An url shortener and manager app for personal usage built with FastAPI framework.